HarshOza36/MovieReviewSystem/README.md

 Hence the database is set up.

 ## If you dont want to create database like this use ```mrs.sql``` file and import it in phpmyadmin screen so the database will be set up instantly.

+## Once the setup is done open index.php